-1.2.
+1.3.
 Part X

-In an Australian context, Part X of the Consumer & Competition Act 2010 has evolved since first introduced as a part of the Trade Practices Act 1974, providing broad exemptions from competition law for registered shipping lines to coordinate with each other in transporting cargo to, or from, Australia.
+Part X of the Consumer & Competition Act 2010 has evolved since first introduced in the Trade Practices Act 1974 providing broad exemptions from Australian competition law for registered shipping lines to coordinate with each other in transporting cargo to, or from, Australia.